 All regular members are held to these infraction policies.
-All others will be warned or asked to leave at the discretion of the Director or other The Workshop Staff present.
+All others will be warned or asked to leave at the discretion of the Director or other Triumph Workshop Staff present.

-- Members will be notified verbally about infractions and will be asked to sign a form stating they have been informed of the specific infraction(s).
-See Policy Infraction Form
+- Members will be notified in writing via email about infractions and will be required to respond that they have been informed of the specific infraction(s).

-- Paperwork will be kept permanently with their record.
+- Infraction data will be kept permanently with their record.

 Member grievance policy

-- If a member does not believe the infraction(s) was/were justified, they may bring their grievance to the next regularly scheduled board meeting.
+- If a member does not believe the infraction(s) was/were justified, they may bring their grievance to the Director.

-- The board may elect to have the infraction stay on their record, or be removed.
+- The Director may elect to have the infraction stay on their record, or be removed.

 Zero tolerance policy